 Chloe Juno - Brighton based photographer and creative consultant.
 Current long term photo project Someones Rubbish.

-Hanna-Katrina Jedrosz and Phil Le Gal - Co-founders of Photo Scratch; an opportunity for documentary photographers to understand how their work is perceived and gain valuable insight into how to take their work further with the benefit of other people’s outside eye.
+Hanna-Katrina Jedrosz - Documentary photographer and founder of Photo Scratch; an opportunity for documentary photographers to understand how their work is perceived and gain valuable insight into how to take their work further with the benefit of other people’s outside eye.

 Alex Hewitt and Pauline Jérémie - The team behind Findr; supporting photographers and finding them work.
 They simplify the search and booking process of photographers for work by giving direct access through their platform.